gnolang/blog/posts/2024-12-10_road-to-mainnet/README.md

 onboarding tools for different user segments, enhanced support for builders and much more.

-We will host a Q&A on [Discord](https://discord.com/invite/gnoland), Friday, December 13th at 5:30 pm CET, for the community to join and learn more about gno.land and upcoming milestones.
+We will host a Q&A on [Discord](https://discord.com/invite/gnoland), Tuesday, December 17th at 6:30 pm CET/ 9:30 PST, for the community to join and learn more about gno.land and upcoming milestones.
 Please add questions ahead of time to this [form](https://docs.google.com/forms/d/1DN8YneJ2-qvzsdnGsk_ZVA4CnBthUop3tgwXCodlF3M/edit) so we can make sure to address them.